boolpath/jsfly/README.md

 <img src="https://github.com/jorgezaccaro/jsfly/blob/master/images/molesSlow.gif?raw=true" width="435px">

-Although it's not likely to find an application in which hitting a piece of code's "head" would be useful or even fun, it is possible to think about several scenarios that would benefit from running code capable of moving from one place to another, such as visiting servers for querying local databases, creating non-HTTP Web crawlers and deploying on-call data processing scripts.
+Although it's not likely to find an application in which hitting a piece of code's "head" would be useful or even fun, it is possible to consider several scenarios that would benefit from running code capable of moving from one place to another, such as locally querying unexposed, distributed databases, exploring the Web beyond HTML documents with non-HTTP crawlers and deploying propietary data processing scripts on demand.

 ## Examples